Nancy Reagan: First Lady of California (1967–1975)

 made her a frequent subject for press photographers.
-As first lady, Reagan visited veterans, the elderly, and the handicapped, and worked with a number of charities.
+As first lady, Reagan visited veterans, the elderly, and the disabled, and worked with a number of charities.
 She became involved with the Foster Grandparents Program, helping to popularize it in the United States and Australia.
 She later expanded her work with the organization after arriving in Washington, and wrote about her experiences in her 1982 book To Love a Child.
 The Reagans held dinners for former POWs and Vietnam War veterans while governor and first lady.
+Additionally, Reagan was a member of the Junior League of Los Angeles, CA.

 Role in 1976 and 1980 presidential campaigns

-Governor Reagan's gubernatorial time in office ended in 1975, and he did not run for a third term; instead, he met with advisors to discuss a possible bid for the 1976 presidency, challenging incumbent President Gerald Ford.
+Governor Reagan's gubernatorial time in office ended in 1975, and he did not run for a third term; instead, he met with advisors to discuss a possible bid for the 1976 presidency, challenging incumbent president Gerald Ford.
 Ronald still needed to convince a reluctant Nancy before running, however.
-She feared for her husband's health and his career as a whole, though she felt that he was the right man for the job and eventually approved.
+She feared for her husband's health and his career as a whole, though she felt that he was the right man for the job and approved eventually.
 Nancy took on a traditional role in the campaign, holding coffees, luncheons, and talks.
 She also oversaw personnel, monitored her husband's schedule, and occasionally provided press conferences.
 The 1976 campaign included the so-called "battle of the queens", contrasting Nancy with First Lady Betty Ford.
 They both spoke out over the course of the campaign on similar issues, but with different approaches.
 Nancy was upset by the warmonger image that the Ford campaign had drawn of her husband.

 Though he lost the 1976 Republican nomination, Ronald Reagan ran for the presidency a second time in 1980.
 He succeeded in winning the nomination and defeated incumbent rival Jimmy Carter in a landslide.
 During this second campaign, Nancy played a prominent role, and her management of staff became more apparent.
 She organized a meeting among feuding campaign managers John Sears and Michael Deaver and her husband, which resulted in Deaver leaving the campaign and Sears being given full control.
 After the Reagan camp lost the Iowa Caucus and fell behind in New Hampshire polls, Nancy organized a second meeting and decided it was time to fire Sears and his associates; she gave Sears a copy of the press release announcing his dismissal.
 Her influence on her husband became particularly notable; her presence at rallies, luncheons, and receptions increased his confidence.